gazebosim/gz-transport/README.md

 # Features

-Ignition Transport is an open source communication library that allows exchanging data between clients.
+Ignition `port is an open source communication library that allows exchanging data between clients.
 In our context, a client is called a node.
 Nodes might be running within the same process in the same machine or in machines located in different continents.
 Ignition Transport is multi-platform